Sillage-Shaw/RoboTamer4Qmini/README.md

 🚀 Future updates are planned to add new features and optimize performance.
 Stay tuned for changelogs!

 This repository offers an open-source framework for bipedal robot motion control, leveraging deep reinforcement learning within NVIDIA's Isaac Gym environment.
-It enables training robots like Unitree Q1 to walk on rough terrain and includes critical domain randomization and random pushes during training for sim-to-real transfer.
+It enables training robots like Unitree Qmini to walk on rough terrain and includes critical domain randomization and random pushes during training for sim-to-real transfer.
 The repository contains the complete codebase for both training and deploying the biped robots in simulation environments.

 **Maintainer**: Yanyun Chen, Tiyu Fang, Wenhao Tan, Xing Fang, Kaiwen Li, Kunqi Zhang, and Wei zhang<br>
 **Affiliation**: Visual Sensing and Intelligent System Lab (VSISLab),